Preview, Validate, or Commit Configuration Changes

-- Preview the changes that the commit will activate.This can be useful if, for example, you don’t remember all your changes and you’re not sure you want to activate all of them.Panorama compares the configurations you selected in the Commit Scope to the running configuration.
+- Preview the changes that the commit will activate.When you preview changes after you delete and then re-add the same device to a policy rule, Panorama displays that same device as both deleted in the running configuration and as added in the candidate configuration.
+Additionally, the order of devices in the device target list in the running configuration may then be different from the candidate configuration and display as a change when you preview changes even when there aren't any configuration changes.This can be useful if, for example, you don’t remember all your changes and you’re not sure you want to activate all of them.Panorama compares the configurations you selected in the Commit Scope to the running configuration.
 The preview window displays the configurations side-by-side and uses color coding to indicate which changes are additions (green), modifications (yellow), or deletions (red).Preview Changes and select the Lines of Context, which is the number of lines from the compared configuration files to display before and after the highlighted differences.
 These lines help you correlate the preview output to settings in the web interface.
 Close the preview window when you finish reviewing the changes.Because the preview results display in a new window, your browser must allow pop-up windows.
 If the preview window does not open, refer to your browser documentation for the steps to unblock pop-up windows.

 - Preview the individual settings for which you are committing

 changes.This can be useful if you want to know details about the changes, such as the types of settings and who changed them.

 - (Optional) Group By a column name (such as the Type of setting).

 - Close the Change Summary dialog when you finish reviewing the changes.